syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium.md

 If the `CustomPdfRenderer` property is not set, the pages are rendered using the default rendering of the SfPdfViewer control.

-The [CustomPdfRenderer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_CustomPdfRenderer) property should be assigned to the [AlternatePdfRenderer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.ICustomPdfRendererService.html#Syncfusion_SfPdfViewer_XForms_ICustomPdfRendererService_AlternatePdfRenderer) property of the `CustomPdfRenderer` class as like in the following code sample,
+The [CustomPdfRenderer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_CustomPdfRenderer) property should be assigned to the [AlternatePdfRenderer](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.ICustomPdfRendererService.html#Syncfusion_SfPdfViewer_XForms_ICustomPdfRendererService_AlternatePdfRenderer) property of the `CustomPdfRenderer` class as in the following code sample,

 {% tabs %}
 {% highlight c# %}